wendyli-repos/python/README.md

 2. [Return-Python-version](https://www.w3resource.com/python-exercises/python-basic-exercise-2.php)
 3. Return current date and time.
 4. Calculate the area of a circule based on radius.
 5. Write a Python program which accepts the user's first and last name and print them in reverse order with a space between them.
-(20200107\*)
+(20210107\*)
 6. Write a Python program which accepts a sequence of comma-separated numbers from user and generate a list and a tuple with those numbers.
-(20200107\*)
+(20210107\*)
 7. Write a Python program to accept a filename from the user and print the extension of that.
-(20200107\*)
+(20210107\*)
 8. Write a Python program to display the first and last colors from the following list.
-(20200107\*)
+(20210107\*)
 9. Write a Python program to display the examination schedule. (extract the date from exam_st_date).
-(20200107 \*\*)
+(20210107 \*\*)
 10. Write a Python program that accepts an integer (n) and computes the value of n+nn+nnn.
-(20200107\*)
+(20210107\*)
 11. Write a Python program to print the documents (syntax, description etc.) of Python built-in function(s).
-    Sample function : abs()
-    Expected Result :
-    abs(number) -> number
-    Return the absolute value of the argument.
-    Click me to see the sample solution
+(20210108\*)
 12. Write a Python program to print the calendar of a given month and year.
-    Note : Use 'calendar' module.
-    Click me to see the sample solution
+(20210108\*)
 13. Write a Python program to print the following here document.
-Go to the editor Sample string : a string that you "don't" have to escape
-    This
-    is a ....... multi-line
-    heredoc string --------> example
-    Click me to see the sample solution
+(20210108\*)
 14. Write a Python program to calculate number of days between two dates.
-    Sample dates : (2014, 7, 2), (2014, 7, 11)
-    Expected output : 9 days
-    Click me to see the sample solution
+(20201901\*)
 15. Write a Python program to get the volume of a sphere with radius 6.
-    Click me to see the sample solution
+(20210109\*)
 16. Write a Python program to get the difference between a given number and 17, if the number is greater than 17 return double the absolute difference.
+(20210109\*)
 17. Write a Python program to test whether a number is within 100 of 1000 or 2000.
+(20210109\*)
 18. Write a Python program to calculate the sum of three given numbers, if the values are equal then return three times of their sum.
+(20210109\*)
 19. Write a Python program to get a new string from a given string where "Is" has been added to the front.
 If the given string already begins with "Is" then return the string unchanged.
+(20210109\*)
 20. Write a Python program to get a string which is n (non-negative integer) copies of a given string.
+(20210109\*, similar to Q10)
 21. Write a Python program to find whether a given number (accept from the user) is even or odd, print out an appropriate message to the user.
+(20210109\*)
 22. Write a Python program to count the number 4 in a given list.
+(20210109\*)
 23. Write a Python program to get the n (non-negative integer) copies of the first 2 characters of a given string.
 Return the n copies of the whole string if the length is less than 2.
+(20210109\*)
 24. Write a Python program to test whether a passed letter is a vowel or not.
+(20210109\*)
 25. Write a Python program to check whether a specified value is contained in a group of values.
-Go to the editor Test Data :
-    3 -> [1, 5, 8, 3] : True
-    -1 -> [1, 5, 8, 3] : False

-Click me to see the sample solution
+(20210109\*)
 26. Write a Python program to create a histogram from a given list of integers.
 27. Write a Python program to concatenate all elements in a list into a string and return it.
 28. Write a Python program to print all even numbers from a given numbers list in the same order and stop the printing if any numbers that come after 237 in the sequence.
 Go to the editor